The fear of change.

 This might be the description of the unknown!

 To be honest, I would also find it a little hard to embrace change.
 It might sound logically easy to embrace change, but the fear of change is real.
 It’s hard to walk into the unknown.

-The key answers you should know before you are ready for change:
+The key answers you should know before you are ready face your fear of change:

 - Know what you want in your new job.
 Make a list of things in your current job that makes you feel miserable.
 Is it the duties you perform, the people you work with, or the industry you are in?